Human rights violations by the CIA: Castro

 Individuals who were aware of this project were: Director of Central Intelligence Allen Dulles, Richard M. Bissell Jr. (Deputy Director for Plans (DDP)) Colonel J.C.
 King (Chief, Western Hemisphere Division, DDP), Colonel Sheffield Edwards, William Harvey, and James P. O'Connell.
 Also included were Robert A. Maheu (former FBI agent, public relations agent who did work for the CIA, and later an aide to Howard Hughes), and his attorneys Edward P. Morgan and Edward Bennett Williams.

-On 26 February 1971, Osborne arranged with the Commissioner of the U.S. Immigration and Naturalization Service to flag any deportation.
+On February 26, 1971, Osborne arranged with the Commissioner of the US Immigration and Naturalization Service to flag any deportation.
 INS confirmed they did this again for 1972.

 Cuba's former counterintelligence chief, Fabian Escalante, reviewed more than six hundred CIA plots to assassinate Fidel Castro, a project code-named Executive Action, in his book Executive Action: 634 Ways to Kill Fidel Castro.
 The various plots, some of which were abandoned, included the use of cigars (poisoned or exploding), poison pills hidden in a cold-cream jar, the use of Caribbean molluscs containing explosives and a custom-made diving-suit infected with a fungus that would cause a debilitating skin disease.
 The assassination attempts started under the presidency of Dwight D. Eisenhower and continued under John F. Kennedy and Lyndon B. Johnson.
 Most attempts were made during Richard Nixon's presidency.
-When Castro travelled abroad, the CIA cooperated with Cuban exiles for some of the more serious assassination attempts.
+When Castro traveled abroad, the CIA cooperated with Cuban exiles for some of the more serious assassination attempts.
 In 2000, when Castro was due to visit Panama, a plot was hatched to put explosives under the podium where he was due to speak.
 Castro's personal security team discovered the explosives before he arrived.

-Furthermore, the Bay of Pigs invasion launched in April 1961 was instigated by the director of the CIA Allen Dulles, Richard Bissell Jr, the deputy director of the CIA, and General Lyman Lemnitzer.
+Furthermore, the Bay of Pigs invasion launched in April 1961 was instigated by the director of the CIA Allen Dulles, Richard Bissell Jr., the deputy director of the CIA, and General Lyman Lemnitzer.
 Kennedy was initially "wary and reserved" when hearing about the plan, but later succumbed.
-An evident fault in the invasion was the rejection of "clear evidence of Castro's political and military strength" even as other governments attempted to make the United States aware.
+An evident fault in the invasion was the rejection of "clear evidence of Castro's political and military strength" even as other governments attempted to make the US aware.
 Thus, another plotted coup by the CIA towards Castro's regime failed and backfired, leading to Castro's further isolationist vision of Cuba's future.